JSitter/basic-docker-lamp-stack/README.md

 ```
 $ docker-compose up
 ```

 After running `docker-compose up` you can access the project in the browser at `localhost:8086/`.
 Anything that is put into the `src` folder will be served to the client.

+## Database

+The database connection is hosted at the address of 'mysql'.
+This is a docker network address and references the internal address.

+The default database credentials are:

+db address: mysql
+Database: appdb
+User: user
+Password: pass

+These values are located in the `docker-compose.yml` file and should be changed to different values when serving from a production server.